How to place a job or internship advert

 All of the above information should be submitted to firstname.lastname@example.org

 Job/internship adverts can include any number of words, photos, logo and the advert will be displayed for two months or until the closing date of the advert, whichever is sooner.
+We will also Tweet any new jobs to the site.
 The below costs will be charged for placing an advert:

 - Not for profit organisations - £150 + VAT